ngo275/swiftui-firebase-template/README.md

 # SwiftUI + Firebase template project

 This is a template project with SwiftUI and Firebase.
-You can create an iOS with SwiftUI and Firebase right away! :rocket:
+You can create an iOS with SwiftUI and Firebase right away without spending time on backend development! :rocket:

 Integrated Firebase services are following
 - Firestore Database